RedisLabs/redislabs-docs/content/modules/redisearch/release-notes/redisearch-2.0-release-notes.md

 - Added [`OSS_GLOBAL_PASSWORD`](https://github.com/RediSearch/RSCoordinator#running-rscoordinator) config argument to allow specify shards password on OSS cluster.
 - Update `min_redis_pack_version` to 6.0.8

-Note: All these changes happened on [RSCoordinator](https://github.com/RediSearch/RSCoordinator).
-For consistency reasons however, we keep both repositories tags in sync until we merge the two repositories.

 ## RediSearch 2.0.2 (November, 2020)

 This is a maintenance release for version 2.0.